kore75/SPWordReport/README.md

-# SP React Webparts with .NET WebAPI To Create Pdf Report
+# SP React Webparts with .NET WebAPI To Create Pdf Reports

-Azure Ad make it possible to connecto to varios different Apis.
-The webpart created for SP Online uses Azure Ad to auhenticate.

-Msal within react can be used create access Json web tokens.
+Azure Active Directory enables connectivity to various APIs.
+The SharePoint Online web part utilizes Azure AD for authentication.

-This webToken is verified by the web API and used for an OBO flow to request other access tokens for SP.
+MSAL within React can be employed to generate JSON Web Tokens, which are authenticated by the web API and utilized for an On-Behalf-Of (OBO) flow to request additional access tokens for SharePoint.

-The report template itself is word docx Field with mailmerge fields.
+The report template is a Word document with mail merge fields.

-The syncfusion library has advanced mail merge features, witch can fill those fields .
-This word feature is usualy used for serial letters, but comes quity handy is this specific scenario.
+The Syncfusion library offers advanced mail merge capabilities, which can populate these fields.
+Although this Word feature is typically utilized for serial letters, it proves quite useful in this specific scenario.

 ![Word Template](WordTemplate.png)

-The webpart can be configured to use a specific template and show a list of items for which the entry can be created.
+The web part can be configured to utilize a designated template and display a list of items for which entries can be created.

 ![Properties](WebPartProperties.png)